naviprem/zero-trust-vault/README.md

 * **Tasks:**
   * Deploy **Keycloak**; configure `manager` and `employee` roles.
   * Initialize **SPIRE**; attest a "Backend" service based on its Docker/Linux UID.
-  * **The CTO Challenge:** Connect SPIRE to **HashiCorp Vault**.
+  * **The Challenge:** Connect SPIRE to **HashiCorp Vault**.
 Ensure the Backend can only fetch its DB credentials by proving its identity via a SPIFFE SVID.

 ### Goal 2: The Decoupled Data Plane